pawelmizwa-pc/hotel-chat-script/src/examples/buttons.md

 ### Content Requirements

 - **MUST** be related to hotel topics: Basic hotel information, Room categories and features, Restaurants and meal details, Wellness facilities and treatments, Hotel services and hours, Local attractions, SPA, Paid extras and enhancements, policies and special programs
+- **MUST** Exclude buttons from the context if their information is already addressed in the main prompt response.
+- **NEVER** generate buttons that duplicate information already stated in the agent's response or simply restate the agent's request or instructions
 - Queries **MUST** be contextually relevant to the previous interaction
 - **AVOID** generating identical or near-identical predictions
 - **PRIORITIZE** practical, information-seeking queries
+- When lacking specific information for a button's functionality, emphasize the hotel's Services rather than including non-functional buttons.

 ## Field Specifications